joey101937/JEngine/README.md

 Rotation is more complicated than setting a single variable.
 To rotate the object by a set number of degrees, call **Rotate(double)** method.
 This method rotates from where the object is currently rotated.
 To set the rotation directly, call **rotateTo(double)** method.
 To rotate in such a way to face a specifiec point or object, call the **lookAt(Coordinate)** or **lookAT(GameObject2)** methods.

 ### Moving GameObejcts
 Moving gameobjects involves changing their *location*.
-Directly changing the location field will result in the object 'teleporting' around the world,and would cause problems with collision.
-Instead, you should modify the object's *velocity*.
+Directly changing the location field will result in the object 'teleporting' around the world.
+To gradualy move an object around, you should modify the object's *velocity*.
 Velociy moves the object every tick based on the direction and the extremity of the velocity.
 Velocity based movement is fluid and works with collision.
 Velocity is stored in a DCoordinate, x = X velocity, y = Y velocity. positive X velocity moves the object to the right while positive Y velocity moves the object downward.
 Inversing the sign to negative would produce opposite results.

 **MOVEMENT TYPES**
 GameObject2s support 3 types of movement, these are as follows:

 **Raw Velocity** Raw velocity is just what it sounds like.
 Every tick the objects location is directly modified by whatever the velocity is. ie an object with velocity of (100,0) would move 100 units to the right every tick.

 **Speed Ratio** Speed ratio is a type of movement that streamlines an object's speed so that it always travels a distance equal to its given *speed* field every tick based on velocity (0 velocity will not move).
 This is usful if the Object is traveling in a direction that is not perpendicular to the X or Y axis, especially projectiles, and is the default type for most objects.
-Change how fast the object moves not by velocity but with *speed*. an object with speed of 5 and velocity of (100,0) would travel 5 untis to the right.
+Change how fast the object moves not by velocity but with *speed*. an object with speed of 5 and velocity of (100,0) would travel 5 untis to the right. **Note: the field you want to set is baseSpeed - calling getSpeed() will return the adjusted speed based on baseSpeed and and speed modifiers from the pathing layer**

 **Rotation Based** This is speed ratio except velocity is relative to the gameobject2's orientation, not global. positive y velocity that would usually correlate with going upwards to the top of the screen would instead push the object forward in whatever direction the object is facing.
 Example is a gameobject with speed of 1, velocity of (0,100), turned 90 degrees to the right.
 The object will move 1 unit to the right (direction its facing) every tick.